The Texas Chainsaw Massacre (2003 film): Home media

+The film was released on VHS and DVD March 30, 2004, through New Line Home Entertainment.
+Special features include seven TV spots, a soundtrack promo and trailers and a music video for "Suffocate" by Motograter.
+A two-disc Platinum Series Edition was also released that same day, containing a collectible metal plaque cover, three filmmaker commentaries with producer Michael Bay, director Marcus Nispel, actors Jessica Biel, Eric Balfour, and others, crime scene photo cards, an alternate opening and ending, deleted scenes (including the Severed Parts documentary), Chainsaw Redux: Making a Massacre documentary, Ed Gein: The Ghoul of Plainfield documentary, screen tests, art gallery, seven TV spots and trailers, heavy metal song "Suffocate" by Motograter music Video, a soundtrack promo and DVD-ROM content.

+A UMD version of the film was released on October 4, 2005.
+A Blu-ray edition was released on September 29, 2009.

+Arrow Films announced in June 2025 that they will be releasing a limited edition 4K UHD Blu-ray on August 26, 2025.

+Reception

 Box office

-The Texas Chainsaw Massacre was released in North America on October 17, 2003, in 3,016 theaters.
-It grossed $10,620,000 on its opening day and concluded its opening weekend with $29.1 million, debuting at number 1 at the U.S. box office.
+The film grossed $10,620,000 on its opening day and concluded its opening weekend with $29.1 million in revenue, debuting at number 1 at the U.S. box office.
 Within 17 days of its release, the film had grossed over $66 million in the US.

 The film opened in various other countries in the following months (including a Halloween release in the United Kingdom) and grossed $26.5 million, while the North American gross stands at $80.6 million, bringing the worldwide gross to $107 million.
 The film's budget was $9.5 million, making it the highest-grossing film of the franchise even when adjusted for inflation.
 Adjusted for inflation as of 2018 the film would have grossed over $162 million.